 Once you’ve decided that you want more coverage than Original Medicare alone, the next step is figuring out which of the many private insurance options will best fit your needs and budget.

 Your options …

-A Medigap plan will pick up the tab for all or part of your deductibles and coinsurance under Original Medicare, and a Part D plan will provide prescription coverage.
+A Medigap plan will pick up the tab for all or part of your deductibles and coinsurance under Original Medicare (the level of coverage you get depends on the Medigap plan you choose), and a Part D plan will provide prescription coverage.
 A Medicare Advantage plan wraps everything all in one policy: It includes all of the benefits of Original Medicare, has a cap on out-of-pocket costs, and most Medicare Advantage plans also include prescription coverage.

 … and ten ways to decide

 There’s no right or wrong choice – Medicare Advantage and Original Medicare plus supplemental coverage both work well.
 But there are numerous factors to keep in mind when you’re making the decision:

 Would you qualify for a Medicare Advantage Special Needs Plan (SNP)?
 SNPs are geared to the needs of very specific populations, and can be a good choice for people with certain medical conditions, as well as those who are institutionalized or who are Medicare-Medicaid dual eligible.